A health worker and young girl in a health clinic.

 Empower communities to take ownership of their collective health and address existing gender barriers

-Partner with health systems to strengthen and support
+Partner with health systems to strengthen and support services

 Influence governments for policies that protect the most vulnerable, particularly women and girls